undertherain/vsmlib/docs/source/tutorial/training_vectors.rst

   booktitle = {Proceedings of International Conference on Learning Representations (ICLR)}, author = {Mikolov, Tomas and Chen, Kai and Corrado, Greg and Dean, Jeffrey}, year = {2013}}

+@inproceedings{Li2017InvestigatingDS,
+  title={Investigating Different Syntactic Context Types and Context Representations for Learning Word Embeddings}, author={Bofang Li and Tao Liu and Zhe Zhao and Buzhou Tang and Aleksandr Drozd and Anna Rogers and Xiaoyong Du}, booktitle={EMNLP}, year={2017}
+}